 But why are over 50s being hit hardest?
 According to John Blevins, Consumer Intelligence pricing expert, it’s because they are driving for longer and as a result ‘becoming involved in more accidents.’

 However age and experience do deliver discounts, with an average car insurance policy of £434 for over 50s – much lower than any other age group.

-For under 25s the 11 per cent increase hasn’t been quite as dramatic thanks to an increase in telematics (black box technology) usage.
+For under 25s the 11 per cent increase hasn’t been quite as dramatic thanks to an increase in telematics insurance policies (black box technology).

 Despite a relatively low rise, premiums for under 25s are still the highest of any age group in the UK with the average car insurance policy sitting at £1,719.

 Where are car insurance premiums at their highest?

 It won’t come as much of a surprise to hear that car insurance prices are higher in London than anywhere else at £1,048.

 Insurance costs have also grown faster than the UK average in the capital over the past 12 months, at a rate of 15.7 per cent, but that’s nowhere near the biggest increase.

 The North East is the area that’s been hit the hardest, with premiums growing by 17.1 per cent over the last year, while prices in Wales, Scotland and the South West have also increased more than London.

 However, the average premium in those five areas remains well below that of London, with Scotland still the cheapest area to insure your car with average premiums of just £518.